Allan Macintyre

 Liquid Magnet-

-I first encountered ferrofluid in 2007 when I watched an MIT video posted online.
-Ferrofluid is a highly magnetized liquid composed of nanoscale ferromagnetic particles suspended in a carrier fluid.
-It has the unique ability to change shape in the presence of a strong magnetic field.
-Inspired by this video, I began creating drawings with ferrofluid on large sheets of film, captivated by its capacity to morph into configurations that feel simultaneously cellular and celestial.
+I first encountered ferrofluid in 2007 after watching an MIT video posted online.
+Ferrofluid is a highly magnetized liquid composed of nanoscale ferromagnetic particles suspended in a carrier fluid, capable of dramatically altering its form in the presence of a strong magnetic field.
+Fascinated by its ability to morph into shapes that feel at once cellular and celestial, I began making drawings with ferrofluid on large sheets of film.

-While working on these ferrofluid photograms, I also began photographing in Japan, focusing on street photography.
-Most of these images were captured using 35mm and 8×10 cameras.
-The 8×10 camera was fitted with a circular mask, allowing for dual exposures on a single sheet of film.
-This technique creates improvised photo collages, combining images from different moments and contexts.
-While the central images were taken in Japan, many of the backgrounds were printed from my iPhone and then rephotographed using the view camera.
+While producing these ferrofluid photograms, I was also photographing in Japan, working primarily in street photography using 35mm and 8×10 cameras.
+The 8×10 camera was fitted with a circular mask that allowed for dual exposures on a single sheet of film, resulting in improvised photo collages that merge images from different moments and contexts.
+Although the central images were photographed in Japan, many of the surrounding backgrounds originated as iPhone images that were printed and then rephotographed using the view camera.

 Hubbub-